NeCTAR-RC/nectar-training/package09/sections/backup.markdown

     ```logout```
     and exit the *backuppc* logon shell:
     ```exit```
-6. Your BackupPC web interface will now be available on your webbrowser at the URL
+6. Your BackupPC web interface will now be available on your web browser at the URL
     ```<IP-of-Backupserver>/backuppc```
     The user name is *backuppc* and the password the one you specified with the *htpasswd* command earlier (*Note:* Use Firefox!
 There may be problems with the Chrome browser).